cheneeheng/mimic-code/README.md

+:warning::warning::warning:
+This code has modified custom concepts for postgres, ipynb for extracting raw data from postgres, and sample resources from extracting data.
+:warning::warning::warning:

 # MIMIC Code Repository [![Build Status](https://travis-ci.org/MIT-LCP/mimic-code.svg?branch=main)](https://travis-ci.org/MIT-LCP/mimic-code) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.821872.svg)](https://doi.org/10.5281/zenodo.821872)

 This is a repository of code shared by the research community.
 The repository is intended to be a central hub for sharing, refining, and reusing code used for analysis of the [MIMIC critical care database](https://mimic.mit.edu).
 To find out more about MIMIC, please see: https://mimic.mit.edu.
 Source code for the website is in the [mimic-website GitHub repository](https://github.com/MIT-LCP/mimic-website/).